Discussion: Basic Strategies

 Many discussion activities can be used in the classroom.
 Choose one that will help your students meet your goals for the discussion.
 The more specific you can be in assigning the task, the more likely your students will be to succeed at it.
 Consider the protocols for tasks such as Think-Pair-Share, Affinity Mapping, Chalk Talk and other conversation structures.

-Choose a Grouping Method
+Choose a Method to Assign Students to Groups

 Choose a Debriefing Method

 Always debrief students; it is the most important part of a discussion, the time to summarize and synthesize.
 Most of learning in discussions happens during debriefing, so don't squeeze it in—a rule of thumb is to use one-third of the total discussion time for debriefing.

 You can use debriefing to correct incorrect notions.
 You can slip in any points that students neglected but that are important.
 You can pick which student reports from each group, though you should tell them in advance that you plan to do this.
 This makes everyone in the group responsible.
 You don’t have to hear back from every group, but can instead choose a few at random.
 When groups start repeating ideas, it’s time to stop.

 Many techniques can get students to share what their smaller groups have done with the entire class: verbally, on newsprint/flipchart, blackboard or overhead, ditto/photocopy, etc. And you don't have to hear from everyone; calling on a few groups at random to report works quite well.
 To encourage student cross-team competition in Team-Based Learning, reporting out from groups is simultaneous.
 Answers can be posted to a Powerpoint slide or pieces of newsprint hung on walls of class.